Miracle on Ice: Third period

-Vladimir Krutov was sent to the penalty box at the 6:47 mark of the third period for slashing.
+Vladimir Krutov was sent to the penalty box at the 6:47 mark of the third period for high-sticking.
 The Americans, who had managed only two shots on Myshkin in 27 minutes, had a power play and a rare offensive opportunity.
 Myshkin stopped a Mike Ramsey shot, then U.S. team captain Mike Eruzione fired a shot wide.
 Late in the power play, Dave Silk was advancing into the Soviet zone when Valeri Vasiliev knocked him to the ice.
 The puck slid to Mark Johnson.
 Johnson fired off a shot that went under Myshkin and into the net at the 8:39 mark, as the power play was ending, tying the game at 3.
 Only a couple of shifts later, Mark Pavelich passed to Eruzione, who was left undefended in the high slot.
 Eruzione, who had just come onto the ice, fired a shot past Myshkin, who was screened by Vasili Pervukhin.
 This goal gave Team USA a 4–3 lead, its first of the game, with exactly 10 minutes remaining to play.